gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-github.md

 ## GitHub User or Organization Pages

 As mentioned in the [GitHub Pages documentation][ghorgs], you can host a user/organization page in addition to project pages.
-Here are the key differences in GitHub Pages websites for Users and Organizations:

-1. You must use a `<USERNAME>.github.io` to host your **generated** content
+The key difference is that you must use a `<USERNAME>.github.io` URL to host your **generated** content.
-2. Content from the `main` branch will be used to publish your GitHub Pages site

-This is a much simpler setup as your Hugo files and generated content are published into two different repositories.

 ## Build Hugo With GitHub Action